omeiLab/AutoDM/README.md

 - **2025-07-26**: Univariate analysis added.
 Include basic descriptive statistics and visualizations for each features.

-- **2025-08-6**: Add datetime vs numerical analysis.
+- **2025-08-9**: Add datetime vs numerical analysis w/ seasonality.
 Also refactor the code to make it more modular and extensible.